digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/contract_keys.rst

 - Before creating a contract with the key ``k`` for the first time, your application must create the matching ``KeyState`` contract with ``allocated`` set to ``False``.
   Such a contract must be created at most once.
-  Most likely, you will want to choose a "primary" participant on which you create such contracts.
+  In most cases, you should choose a "primary" participant on which you create such contracts.
-- ``Keyed`` contracts must never be created or archived directly, as this would break the synchronization with the corresponding ``KeyState`` contract.
+- With a small number of exceptions, ``Keyed`` contracts must never be created or archived directly;
+  this would break the synchronization with the corresponding ``KeyState`` contract.
   Instead, you must use the ``Allocate`` and ``Deallocate`` choices on the ``KeyState`` contract.
-  The only exceptions are the following:
+  The following exceptions are fine because Daml transactions execute atomically:

   * A consuming choices on the ``Keyed`` contract that immediately recreate a ``Keyed`` contract with the same key.